israelsz/free-k8s-oracle-cloud/README.md

 - OpenBao has one replica and pauses briefly when Kubernetes moves it.
 - Metrics and logs use node-local storage and can disappear with a worker.
 - The cluster has no paid SLA or reserved capacity.

-These limits are deliberate and documented.
-Do not present this topology as a substitute for a supported commercial production platform.

 ## Further reading